Wealthify doesn't support your browser

 Founded in 1975, Vanguard is a US-based investment management company holding over $3tn in assets under management.
 Vanguard is the largest provider of mutual funds and the second largest provider of exchange-traded funds (ETFs) in the world.

-From Edinburgh and London, Kames Capital manage £44.2 billion on behalf of UK and international clients.
-Kames Capital’s heritage dates back to 1831, when the Scottish Equitable Life Assurance Society was founded.
+From Edinburgh and London, Aegon Capital manage £44.2 billion on behalf of UK and international clients.
+Aegon Capital’s heritage dates back to 1831, when the Scottish Equitable Life Assurance Society was founded.
 Their assets are managed by their investment team comprised of 91 members.

 Royal London Asset Management (RLAM) is one of the UK’s leading fund management companies managing around £117 billion of assets.
 RLAM was established in 1988 and is a wholly owned and central part of the Royal London Group.